ClassicPress/classicpress-directory-integration/README.md

 #### Plugins from ClassicPress Directory now can be installed using the "Install CP Plugins" menu under "Plugins" menu.

-#### Themes from ClassicPress Directory now can be installed using the "CP Themes" menu under "Appearance" menu.
+#### Themes from ClassicPress Directory now can be installed using the "Install CP Themes" menu under "Appearance" menu.

 ## WP-CLI commands